CLIMB-TRE/onyx/docs/permissions.md

 - List users waiting for approval via the `accounts.waiting` endpoint
 - Approve waiting users via the `accounts.approve` endpoint
 - List users across all sites via the `accounts.allusers` endpoint
-- Create/retrieve a user in a specific site, with permission to view a specific project, via the `accounts.projectuser` endpoint
+- Create/retrieve an `analyst` user for a specific project, via the `accounts.projectuser` endpoint
-- For a given project they are assigned to:
+- For a given project they are assigned to (and have the required actions on):
   - View value changes in the history of an object for any site
   - Recover an anonymised identifier for any site
   - Update an object for any site